jwhelan-/processScheduler/README.md

 ### Java Process Scheduler ###

-This program simulates how the process scheduler for an operating system opperates with various scheduling algorithms.
+This program simulates how the process scheduler for an operating system works with various scheduling algorithms.